mrov/ferreira_front/README.md

 A challenge for a job opportunity this is the front end and the https://github.com/mrov/Ferreira_Challenge project is the back-end

+# Back-end

+This project is poiting to "https://localhost:7059" if you need to change that you have to go to both service files (src/services) and change the main variable in both files.
+Next steps is to param this value into a env file.

 # Installation

 1 - Clone the repository: git clone https://github.com/mrov/ferreira_front